Death announced of Cork music legend Cathal Coughlan

 A stalwart of a thriving post-punk scene in Cork in the early 1980s that was based around the Arcadia ballroom, Coughlan rose to prominence with Microdisney, a band he formed with Luton immigrant Sean O’Hagan.

+“Sad to hear of the death of Cathal Coughlan," Thorn wrote on Twitter.
+"There are lines of songs that stay in your head and for some reason ‘Put that suitcase down before you answer me’ has always stayed in mine.”

+Tim Burgess of The Charlatans wrote: “Cathal Coughlan, music genius, has left this realm.
+His brilliant songs remain.
+Play them loud and remember him.”

-Numerous other projects followed in subsequent years, and Microdisney reunited for a brief period, playing their classic The Clock Comes Down The Stairs album at the National Concert Hall in Dublin, and the Barbican in London.
-The band’s final gig was at Cyprus Avenue in Cork in February 2019.
+Numerous other projects followed after the disbandment of Fatima Mansions, and Microdisney even reunited for a brief period, reviving their 1985 classic The Clock Comes Down The Stairs album at the National Concert Hall in Dublin, and the Barbican in London.
+Somewhat fittingly, the band’s final gig was at Cyprus Avenue in Cork in February 2019.

 In recent years, Coughlan had been quite prolific in his output, with a solo album, Song Of Co-Aklan, receiving widespread acclaim in 2020, as did a surreal collaboration in 2021 with US-based Irish producer Jacknife Lee, under the Telefís moniker.